Last fact-checked: 24 January 2019

 The quality of care at our top Juarez clinics is on par with the standards you would expect to find at home.
 Dental Departures has meticulously checked and researched all our listed clinics.
 Background checks ensure that only dentists offering superior quality dental treatment are featured on our site.

 Thousands of patients from the US and Canada visit our clinics every year, and our offices take great pride in their services.
 You can read our verified patient reviews and compare prices on each clinic page.
-In addition, we guarantee you lowest prices with every office listed with Dental Departures.
+In addition, we guarantee you the lowest prices with every office listed with Dental Departures.

 Dentists in Juarez have been treating US and Canadian patients for a long time, and many have loyal patients who return each year.
 Veteran patients are comfortable and happy with the treatment and the facilities here, which are as clean, modern and hygienic as anything at home.
 In fact, our best clinics here are new and boast state-of-the-art equipment that your dentist at home might envy.

-Our many satisifed, verified patients have heaped praises on Juarez dentists, including DentalCare Clinic, Dental Implant Center Juarez and Laser Tech Clinic, to name a few.
+Our many satisfied, verified patients have heaped praises on Juarez dentists, including DentalCare Clinic, Dental Implant Center Juarez and Laser Tech Clinic, to name a few.

-A small but highly competitive number dental clinics in Juarez ensures that prices are not only kept low but more important, that the standards of treatment remain high.
+A small but highly competitive number of dental clinics in Juarez ensures that prices are not only kept low but more importantly, that the standards of treatment remain high.
 For your peace of mind, in the improbable event of a problem with any aspect of your treatment, our dentists warranty the work, not just for the procedure, but also for any lab work that might be required (for dentures or crowns, for example).
 Dental Departures will be your advocate to resolve any issues on your behalf.

 No. Juarez dentists are accustomed to working with American and Canadian patients and speak English very well.
 You will also find passable English in Juarez hotels and restaurants, particularly establishments near the Consulate General office.

 All our clinics accept US cash and most accept credit and debit cards, personal and traveler’s checks.
 Credit card transactions may be subject to a processing fee of 3-4%.